youngshinysk/Stat159/stat159-fall2016-hw03/README.md

 # Multiple Regression Analysis (HW3)
 The main purpose of this project is to perform multiple linear regression with three predictors (TV, Radio, Newspaper) and one response/target variable(Sales)

+How to reproduce this project
+1. use eda-script.R to explore the data
+2. use regression-script.R to create regression objects
+3. use regression.RData to perform necessary data analysis

 ##Author: Youngshin Kim

 email: youngshin.kim@berkeley.edu